We’re crazy about Christmas!

-There is also a cute relaxation area on the ground floor also, with some colourful giraffes that remind me of our travels in Africa.
+There is also a cute relaxation area on the ground floor also, with some colorful giraffes that remind me of our travels in Africa.

 On our final full day, we wake early to enjoy a hearty cooked breakfast.
 The hotel is bustling but we sit for about an hour and take our time.

-On our last afternoon we go into the Champs Elysees Village de Noël for our grand farewell of Paris, and return for one last visit to Village de Noël La Défense before we tuck ourselves into our cosy room.
+On our last afternoon, we go into the Champs Elysees Village de Noël for our grand farewell of Paris and return for one last visit to Village de Noël La Défense before we tuck ourselves into our cozy room.